Gennady Ivanov: Biography

 Gennady Ivanov was born in 1947 in the Chuvash ASSR, and later served in Baikonur as part of a secret military service.
 After demobilization, approximately in 1973, he committed his first murder during a domestic quarrel, for which he was sentenced to 10 years in prison.
 He collaborated with the colony's administration, and thanks to denunciations, in 1980, 7 years after his conviction, he was granted parole.
 He got a job at GAZ, but soon quit, beginning to commit crimes in the autumn of 1980.

 The first instance was at night, when Ivanov tried to rape a girl named Anna Kovaleva, but she was saved by passers-by.
 That same night, he made another unsuccessful attack on another girl.
-The second victim received several knife wounds, but survived and was able to describe her assailant.
+The second victim received several knife wounds but survived and was able to describe her assailant.
 After two weeks, Ivanov raped and killed Nina Sinitsyna, stealing 200 rubles from her.
 With this money, he bought himself new clothes, and, pretending to be a public toilet cleaner, entered a cubicle and changed his bloodied clothing.
 A few days later, Ivanov killed a man and took his shoes, leaving his own at the crime scene.
 On the same day, he killed another man, Konstantin Aleksandrov, stealing 1100 rubles and another pair of shoes from his victim.

 A few weeks later, he attacked two girls who were using a payphone.
 One of them, 28-year-old Nadezhda Slepova, was killed by the suffered knife wounds.
 The second girl, although heavily injured, was able to escape, but died from her wounds at the hospital.
 Before her death, the victim managed to describe her assailant.

 Soon after, Ivanov killed a WWII veteran, which spread panic around the city.
 Later, in the village of Vurnary in the Chuvash ASSR, he killed a woman during a domestic quarrel.
 On that same day, he committed another rape, after which he was detained.
-During a search on his home, women's jewelry belonging to his victims were located in his home.
+During a search of his home, women's jewellery belonging to his victims were located there.

 During interrogations, Ivanov constantly called himself "The King" - now in the jungle, now in the underworld.
 He was sentenced to death by firing squad, and in 1982, the sentence was carried out.